Josh Smith Player Props: Rangers vs. Orioles

-The Texas Rangers, including Josh Smith and his .421 slugging percentage in past 10 games, including two extra-base hits but no home run), battle starter Grayson Rodriguez and the Baltimore Orioles at Oriole Park at Camden Yards, Friday at 7:05 PM ET.
+Josh Smith -- hitting .318 in his past 10 games -- will be in action for the Texas Rangers against the Baltimore Orioles, with Dean Kremer on the hill, on May 27 at 4:05 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Pirates.
+In his most recent game, he had three hits (going 3-for-5 with an RBI) against the Orioles.

 Josh Smith Game Info & Props vs. the Orioles